2016 Washington Redskins season

-The 2016 Washington Redskins season was the franchise's 85th season in the National Football League, the 20th playing their home games at FedExField and the third under head coach Jay Gruden.
+The 2016 season was the Washington Redskins' 85th in the National Football League (NFL), their 20th playing home games at FedExField and their third under head coach Jay Gruden.

 The season saw the Redskins play in London for the first time in franchise history, where they tied the Cincinnati Bengals 27–27.

 After a disappointing loss in the final week to the New York Giants, the Redskins were eliminated from playoff contention.
 Despite missing the playoffs, the Redskins finished the season with a record of 8–7–1, which was the first consecutive winning seasons for the team since the 1996 and 1997 seasons.
-Along with the Philadelphia Eagles, Washington was the only team in 2016 that played seven regular-season games against teams that would reach the playoffs: four games combined against Dallas and the New York Giants, games against Green Bay and Detroit (as the NFC North was the only division besides the NFC East to send more than one team to the 2016 postseason) and a game against the sole AFC North 2016 playoff team (Pittsburgh); the Redskins' 2–5 record in these contests was a major reason they did not return to the playoffs.
+Along with the Philadelphia Eagles, Washington was the only team in 2016 that played seven regular-season games against teams that would reach the playoffs: four games combined against the Dallas Cowboys and the New York Giants, games against the Green Bay Packers and Detroit Lions (as the NFC North was the only division besides the NFC East to send more than one team to the 2016 postseason) and a game against the sole AFC North 2016 playoff team (the Pittsburgh Steelers); the Redskins' 2–5 record in these contests was a major reason they did not return to the playoffs.
+This is the last time that the team finished with a winning record as the Redskins, and their last until 2024, by which point they were known as the Commanders.

-Off-season changes
+Offseason changes

 Free agency

 All 2015 contracts expired to coincide with the beginning of the 2016 NFL League Year at 4:00 EDT on March 9, 2016.
 However, before that date, all teams had until March 1 to place the franchise tag on a player, and could begin negotiations with a player's agent on March 7.